CellProfiling/pipex/README.md

   - `-custom_segmentation=<optional, file path to a pre-made custom segmentation>` : example -> -custom_segmentation=/data/custom_seg.npy. **OBS**: accepts segmentations in numpy array or image mask file formats.
 Depending on your choice for the next parameter, `custom_segmentation_type`, this will ignores some/all the previous segmentation parameters, using this custom segmentation for measuring the markers.
 Understand that many generated output files will not exist
   - `-custom_segmentation_type=<optional, full | nuc | mem value to indicate the type of the custom segmentation attached>` : example -> -custom_segmentation_type=full. **OBS**: required if you are using a custom segmentation.
 Depending on your choice, PIPEX will plug-in your segmentation a the proper step (i.e. `nuc` will replace the Stardist segmentation part with your custom segmentation, but will then refine it with a membrane marker if so you have chonsen in your paramters)
   - `-measure_markers=<list of markers names before . in image files>` : example -> measure_markers=DAPI,CDH1,AMY2A,SST,GORASP2.
+  - `-gmm_min_separation=<optional, minimum separation between the two GMM components in combined standard deviation units>` : example -> -gmm_min_separation=0.5. **OBS**: controls when the GMM fit is trusted for computing the `_gmm_prob` score per cell.
+If the two fitted Gaussian components are closer than this value (i.e. the marker distribution is not clearly bimodal), `_gmm_prob` is set to NaN for all cells of that marker.
+Lower values accept weaker bimodality; higher values require a cleaner separation.
+Default is 0.5.

 - `analysis.py` : performs PIPEX broad scope analysis.
 MUST be run AFTER a segmentation.
 Uses the following parameters:
   - `-data=</path/to/images/folder>` : example -> -data=/home/lab/pipeline/data. **OBS**: this is the data folder